- About the PharmD

 To be eligible to apply, applicants must have a minimum, cumulative undergraduate GPA of 2.80 as calculated by PharmCAS as of the application deadline.
-For information about GPA ranges of admitted students, see About the Students.
+For information about GPA ranges of admitted students, see Facts and Figures.

 Completing the application

 The application consists of two parts.
 Both parts are required.

 PharmCAS is a service that enables you to use one primary application to apply to multiple PharmD degree programs.
 You fill out these forms on the Web, then submit them electronically.
 PharmCAS has its own processing fee.